-Every day on the trail is interesting.
-This was definitely one of those days!
+Today we were heading out from East Mountain Wildlife Management Area back toward Sunrise Park.
+So, every day on the trail is interesting.
+And this was definitely one of those days!

-We started off in Massachusetts, which was a little weird.
+We started off from East Mountain in Massachusetts, which was a little weird.
 Due to our shuttling system, we keep heading north, yet we hike south.
 So we still had a little trail in Connecticut to do, but we’d hit it at the end of the day.

-East Mountain WMA is just northwest of Holyoke, Mass.
+Anyway, East Mountain WMA is just northwest of Holyoke, Mass.
 It features the requisite climbs, followed by killer views.
-The morning was quite strenuous, as the trail featured lots of very steep uphills and downhills.
-The trail people here just don’t believe in switchbacks.
+So our morning was quite strenuous, as the trail featured lots of very steep uphills and downhills.
+In addition, the trail people here just don’t believe in switchbacks.
 Everything is steep, steeper and steepest.

-Around lunchtime the trail spit us out into a grubby viaduct, where we nevertheless managed to enjoy a nice lunch. 🙂 It was interesting to see how the trail was signed through this scruffy urban area.
+Around lunchtime, the trail spit us out into a grubby viaduct, where we nevertheless managed to enjoy a nice lunch.
+Also, it was interesting to see how the trail was signed through this scruffy urban area.
 Instead of blazes on trees, there was a blaze on a rusted old drum, one on a metal spike, etc.

-Shortly after lunch we had our one and only river crossing on the trail — the Westfield River in Massachusetts.
-It wasn’t very far across, and for the most part the water was only calf-to-knee deep.
-But in one section the water was thigh-high and rushing.
-I made Stubs come back and link arms to make sure I didn’t fall.
+Shortly after lunch, we had our one and only river crossing on the trail – the Westfield River in Massachusetts.
+Luckily, it wasn’t very far across, and for the most part the water was only calf-to-knee deep.
+But in one section, the water was thigh-high and rushing.
+So I made Stubs come back and link arms to make sure I didn’t fall.

-Right after the river crossing we ran into Parks.
+Then, right after the river crossing, we ran into Parks.
 He was accompanied by Keith Paulk and Karen.
-I had never met Keith and Karen in person, but they are Floridians and trail fans, and I had met Keith on Facebook.
-He bought my book, Thousand-Miler, and was kind enough to write a nice review.
+While I had never met Keith and Karen in person, they are Floridians and trail fans.
+And while I had only met Keith on Facebook, he had purchased my hiking book, “Thousand-Miler,” and was kind enough to write a nice review.
 So it was fun to meet them.

-Parks said the trail ahead of us was easy.
-We, unfortunately, had to tell them that the trail ahead of them was NOT easy.
+When we were parting, Parks noted the trail ahead of us was easy.
+Sadly, we had to tell them that the trail ahead of them was NOT easy.

-Parks was right.
+As we trudged on, we saw that Parks was right.
 Our afternoon was a lovely stroll on relatively flat terrain.
-At one point, we passed the NET’s Connecticut/Massachusetts border.
+Hopefully, our warning to them eased their way, as they knew what to expect.
+Oh, one fun point: we passed the NET’s Connecticut/Massachusetts border.

 Snowshoe and Stubs